-Athletics
+Athletics Eligibility

 As a member of the California Interscholastic Federation and Tri-City Athletic League, any student who participates in any sport must conform to the eligibility requirements and daily attendance for athletic participation, as well as reside in the school's attendance area and/or have an approved IDA on file.
-Visit our website for more information.
+The following sports are offered at Edison High by season: Fall Sports: cross country, football, girl's golf, boys' soccer, girl's tennis, girls' volleyball; Winter sports: basketball, girls' soccer, wrestling; Spring Sports: badminton, baseball, boy's golf, softball, swimming, track, boy's volleyball, and boy's tennis.